 Ireland urges the Afghan Government to investigate, fully document and conduct a transparent review of the circumstances that led to this incident and to take immediate steps to ensure accountability for those responsible along the chain of command.
 Since the incident, the Afghan Government has acknowledged that civilian casualties occurred.
 In this light, I welcome the establishment by President Ghani of a commission to look into the incident as well as a provincial-level investigative committee established by the Governor of Kunduz.
 The Afghan Government is obligated, as the primary duty-bearer, to protect civilians from harm and ensure accountability for those responsible for violations of international and Afghan law.
 To prevent unnecessary and unacceptable harm to civilians in future, measures should be implemented to strengthen accountability and transparency within the context of the planning and conduct of military operations.

 It is another brutal reminder of the disaster that unwise foreign military intervention can bring.
 The USA and Britain, along with their NATO allies, have wreaked havoc in that country.
 The war has rapidly escalated in recent months.
 According to the UN more than 10,000 civilians lost their lives or suffered injury during 2017.
-Yet, the conflict has largely slipped out of the news agenda.
+Yet, the conflict has largely slipped off the news agenda.